codex-team/editor.js/README.md

 ## Basics

 CodeX Editor is a Block-Styled editor.
-Blocks is a structural units, of which the Entry is composed.
+Blocks are structural units, of which the Entry is composed.
 For example, `Paragraph`, `Heading`, `Image`, `Video`, `List` are Blocks.
-Each Block is represented by a Plugin.
+Each Block is represented by Plugin.
 We have [many](http://github.com/codex-editor) ready-to-use Plugins and the [simple API](docs/tools.md) for creation new ones.

 So how to use the Editor after [Installation](docs/installation.md).